mlibrary/about-leverpress/src/content/news/2019-09-27-from-the-director.md

 templateKey: news
 title: From the Director
 summary: >-
-  Beth Bouloukos, Director of the Lever Press, reports on recent activities including Lever's first catalog, conferences attended, and new promotional materials.
+  Beth Bouloukos, Director of Lever Press, reports on recent activities including Lever's first catalog, conferences attended, and new promotional materials.
 date: 2019-09-27T14:29:55.200Z